PhoniTale: Phonologically Grounded Mnemonic Generation for Typologically Distant Language Pairs: Keyword Sequence Retrieval Validation

 We validate the module by performing an ablation study on the structural alignment adjustment term to assess its contribution to our similarity function $\phi$.
 The experimental results confirm that this component significantly improves syllable-level matching, which constitutes a critical factor for Korean phonological perception~\cite{syllable_similarity}.

 The comparison between retrieval methods shows clear differences in outcome quality.
-For the English word ``demolish'' (IPA: [\textipa{dIˈmalIS}]), the cosine similarity approach alone retrieves Korean keyword sequence with IPA transcriptions /\textipa{pi.mil.li}/ and /\textipa{Swi}/, whereas our complete similarity function identifies Korean keyword sequence transcribed as /\textipa{tE.mul.lim}/ and /\textipa{Swi}/.
-Similarly, for ``\textit{reckon}'' (IPA: [\textipa{ˈrEk@n}]), the cosine-only method produces Korean keyword sequence with IPA representations /\textipa{nE}/ and /\textipa{k\super h an}/, while our enhanced approach yields Korean keyword sequence represented as /\textipa{lE.gE}/ and /\textipa{k\super h2n.sEp}/.
+For the English word \emph{demolish} (IPA: \textipa{/dImalIS/}), the cosine similarity approach alone retrieves Korean keyword sequence with IPA transcriptions \textipa{/pimilli/} and \textipa{/Swi/}, whereas our complete similarity function identifies Korean keyword sequence transcribed as \textipa{/tEmullim/} and \textipa{/Swi/}.
+Similarly, for \emph{reckon} (IPA: \textipa{/rEk@n/}), the cosine-only method produces Korean keyword sequence with IPA representations \textipa{/nE/} and \textipa{/k\super han/}, while our enhanced approach yields Korean keyword sequence represented as \textipa{/lEgE/} and \textipa{/k\super h2nsEp/}.
 These examples confirm that our weighting mechanism successfully prioritizes syllable matching as intended.

 The structural alignment adjustment enables our model to identify keyword sequence that preserve syllabic structure and phonological patterns aligned with Korean perceptual tendencies, even when this preservation necessitates selection of candidates with slightly greater overall phonological distance.